acgetchell/mundus-atrox/src/journals/seventh.md

 #### Turn 1

 1. *Benjamin* uses Hunter’s Sense.
 They are Constructs, vulnerable to Acid.
 They are immune to Lightning, Poison, Cold, Fire, Radiant, and attacks from Piercing/Slashing non-magical weapons.
 We find all this out later, *Benjamin* only has time to shout out "Use magical weapons!".
-2. I approach the closest Construct and swings my Infused Greatsword, missing.
+2. I approach the closest Construct and swing my Infused Greatsword, missing.
 3. *Viker* uses her new Longsword and hits, doing 5 damage.
 4. *Steve* hides.
 5. *CoralKing* attacks the other Construct with an unarmed strike and a bonus strike.
 He hits with one and deals 7 damage.
 6. A Construct attacks me and hits.
 It deals 9 points of damage after 3 attacks.
 A second one Lightning Bolts *CoralKing* with (luckily) 4 points of damage.
-The 3rd one attacks the Stegosaurus and hits all 3, one critically.
+The 3rd one attacks the Stegosaur and hits all 3, one critically.
 It deals a lot of damage.
-The stegosaurus staggers but attacks back.
+The Stegosaur staggers but attacks back.
 Because its tail spikes are mostly piercing, it deals little damage.

 #### Turn 2

-1. *Benjamin* tries to communicate to the Stegosaurus that we are going to help them.
+1. *Benjamin* tries to communicate to the Stegosaur that we are going to help them.
 He attacks a Construct with his Quarterstaff, missing.
 2. I attack again and do 8 damage.
 (18 to hit)
-3. *Viker* uses her spirit totem (Bear) as a Bonus action, giving everyone 9 temporary hit points.
+3. *Viker* uses her Spirit Totem (Bear) as a Bonus action, giving everyone 9 temporary hit points.
 She swings her sword and hits, dealing 8 damage.
 4. *Steve* makes an unarmed strike and misses.
 5. *CoralKing* makes an unarmed strike and crits, dealing double damage (7).
 6. I get messed up by the Constructs and do 20 damage in return. *Viker* gets hit once and takes 3 damage.
-The 3rd one attacks the Stegosaurus.
+The 3rd one attacks the Stegosaur.

 #### Turn 3